 The Life Aquatic with Steve Zissou, 2004

 The great Bill Murray stars in this cult classic by Wes Anderson.
 The movie is dedicated to, and has more than a passing resemblance to the life of Jacques-Yves Cousteau.
-Oceanographer Zissou plans to get revenge on a mythical shark that killed his partner, cue much off beat and dry humour.
-Modern classic.
+Oceanographer Zissou plans to get revenge on a mythical shark that killed his partner, cue much offbeat humour.
+A modern masterpiece.

 You can’t talk about water related movies and not mention Jaws.
 Although the actual scuba content was pretty minimal, this movie forever changed the perception of sharks for many people.
-One of the greatest horror movies of all time.
-Several sequels faded from memory but included scenes of scuba divers and large rubber sharks.
-Not only was the original one of the best ocean movies ever, it is arguably one of the best motion pictures of all time.
+Several sequels faded from memory but did include scenes of scuba divers and large rubber sharks.
+One of the greatest motion pictures of all time.

 Open Water, 2004

 A small independent movie that came out of nowhere to scare the shit out of potential scuba divers the world over.
-A holidaying couple in the Caribbean get left behind after a boat dive, sharks appear, tension rises, diving holidays take a tumble… Looks like it was filmed by a group of students on dads camera, and definitely not for new divers, but worth checking out.
-Click HERE for the trailer.
+A holidaying couple in the Caribbean get left behind after a boat dive, sharks appear, tension rises, diving vacations take a tumble… One of the early adopters of the ‘found footage’ style of filmmaking made famous by the Blair Witch project.
+Definitely not for new divers, but worth checking out.
+Spawned two sequels.

 Into The Blue, 2005